gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/production-readiness-checklist.md

       because they are costly to maintain

 - [ ] [**don't forget the fallacies of distributed systems**](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing),
-      e.g. networks are reliable (add retries with backoffs for idempotent requests, circuit breakers, load-shedding)
+      add retries with backoffs for idempotent requests, circuit breakers, load-shedding

 - [ ] know the application's resource limits - set them accordingly!